What Are Cannabinoids? A Beginner's Guide to CBD, THC & Beyond (2026)

 1 - Tetrahydrocannabinol (THC)

-This is the most abundant cannabinoid in most marijuana strains.
+THC is typically the most abundant cannabinoid in most marijuana varieties.

-Currently, Epidiolex is the only FDA-approved CBD-based prescription drug.
-It’s reserved for only the most intractable cases of a few seizure disorders.
+At present, Epidiolex is the only FDA-approved CBD-based prescription medication, indicated for specific seizure disorders.

-This is the most prevalent cannabinoid in most hemp varieties.
+CBD is the predominant cannabinoid found in most hemp varieties.

 4 - Cannabinol (CBN)